Conreality/conreality-wiki/Donations.md

 have access to as early as possible to ensure that development is on the right track:

+#### XBee Radio Modules

+We could use two XBee radio modules for field tests and to develop driver support for them.

+Budget: €100

 #### Crazyflie Drone

 We could use a [Crazyflie](https://www.bitcraze.io/crazyflie-2/) drone